Skip to main content

 aloSIM positions itself as the no-frills budget eSIM for travelers who just need data without bells and whistles.
 The app is basic, the feature set is minimal, but the pricing is aggressive — and in our testing, it worked reliably across 4 countries.

-What Makes aloSIM Different
+What Makes aloSIM Stand Out

 aloSIM doesn’t try to compete on features.
 No built-in VPN, no referral programs, no free trials.
 What you get is straightforward: affordable data plans with clear pricing and 170+ country coverage.
 The app interface is functional — not pretty, but it gets the job done.